omarelkabti/Dashboard/README_Dashboard.md

 - `numpy>=1.24.0`

 ### Data Setup
-1. Place your PET Resource Allocation CSV files in the `data/` directory
+1. **Resource Allocation Data**: Place your PET Resource Allocation CSV files in the `data/` directory
+2. **Workstream-Goals Mapping Data**: Place your PET Workstream Goals Data Grid CSV files in the `looker_data/` directory
-2. The dashboard will automatically use the most recently modified CSV file
+3. The dashboard will automatically use the most recently modified CSV file from each directory

+### Goal Mapping Data Format
+For files in `looker_data/` (files with "Goals" in filename):
+- **Columns A-M**: Base workstream information (Name, Description, L4 Leaders, Target FTE, etc.)
+- **Columns N+**: Goal columns in groups of 6 (Priority, Goal Name, Goal Description, Benefit L2, Allocation %, Active)
+- **Two-header format**: Goal numbers in row 1, detailed column names in row 2

 ### Running the Dashboard
 ```bash